-Likelihood of future Loss amount can be Loss range can be Loss amount or range outflow or other reasonably measured reasonably measured cannot be reasonably sacrifice of resources measured Probable Future confirming event(s) are more likely to occur than not.
+Likelihood of future outflow or other Loss amount can be reasonably measured Loss range can be reasonably measured Loss amount or range cannot be reasonably sacrifice of resources Teasonably measured reasonably measured measured Probable Future confirming event(s) are more likely to occur than not.
 Accrue the liability.
 Report on Balance Sheet and Statement of Net Cost.
 Accrue liability of the best estimate or (if there is no best estimate) minimum amount in loss range, and disclose nature of contingency and range of estimate liability.
 Disclose nature of contingency and include a statement that an estimate cannot be made.
 Reasonably possible Possibility of future confirming event(s) occurring is more than remote and less than likely.
 Disclose nature of contingency and estimated loss amount.
 Disclose nature of contingency and estimated loss range.
 Disclose nature of contingency and include a statement that an estimate cannot be made.
 Remote possibility of future event(s) occurring is slight.
 No disclosure.
 No disclosure.
 No disclosure.

-The Board has one contingency that is considered reasonably possible to occur based on management's review of the financial accounting disclosure criteria above.
+The Board did not have any contingencies that are considered reasonably possible to occur based on management's review of the financial accounting disclosure criteria above.